National Republican Senatorial Committee v. FEC: Factual background

 Plaintiffs are the National Republican Senatorial Committee (NRSC), the National Republican Congressional Committee (NRCC), then-candidate JD Vance, and then-Congressman Steven Joseph Chabot.
-In 2022, plaintiffs brought suit in the Southern District of Ohio challenging the coordinated party expenditure limits.
+In 2022, plaintiffs sued in the Southern District of Ohio challenging the coordinated party expenditure limits.
 Following discovery, the district court certified the question presented to the en banc United States Court of Appeals for the Sixth Circuit.

-The Sixth Circuit, in an opinion by Chief Judge Jeffrey S. Sutton, answered the question in the negative.
-While acknowledging the shifting legal landscape since Colorado II, it concluded that the deferential review prescribed by that opinion foreclosed plaintiffs' facial and as-applied challenges.
+The Sixth Circuit, in an opinion by Chief Judge Jeffrey S. Sutton, ruled in favor the FEC.
+While acknowledging the shifting legal landscape since Colorado II, the Court concluded that the deferential review that Colorado II prescribed foreclosed plaintiffs' facial and as-applied challenges.
 Judge Amul Thapar concurred.
 His opinion reasoned that under the current legal landscape, the Federal Election Campaign Act's expenditure limits should fall.
 However, he acknowledged that the panel was still bound by the Supreme Court's decision in Colorado II.
 Judge John K. Bush similarly concurred, casting doubt on Colorado II.
 Judge Jane Branstetter Stranch concurred in the judgment.
 Her opinion criticized the majority for casting doubt on the reasoning of Colorado II, and offered a defense of FECA's coordinated party expenditure limits on the merits.
 Judge Rachel Bloomekatz concurred in the judgment, associating herself with Judge Stranch's opinion on the grounds of stare decisis.
 Judge Chad Readler dissented.
 His opinion argued that the changed legal landscape had rendered Colorado II obsolete, and that the Sixth Circuit was not precluded from assessing FECA's limits in light of more recent precedent.

 Supreme Court

 On December 4, 2024, plaintiffs petitioned the Supreme Court for certiorari.
 On May 19, 2025, the government responded.
 In its filing, it declined to defend the constitutionality of FECA's limits, arguing instead that the limits violated the First Amendment.
-On May 30, the Democratic National Committee (DNC) filed a motion in the case seeking to intervene to defend the constitutionality of the limits.
+On May 30, the Democratic National Committee (DNC) filed a motion seeking to intervene to defend the constitutionality of the limits.
 On June 30, the Supreme Court granted certiorari, along with the DNC's motion to intervene.

+On December 9, the Supreme Court heard oral arguments.

+Decision

+On June 30, 2026, in a 6–3 ruling along ideological lines, the Supreme Court struck down campaign finance limits in FECA as First Amendment violations.